AviMualem/debezium-proxysql-failover/README.md

 ```

 ### Creating proxy sql monitor user in mysql:
-proxy sql rquires monitoring user to be confiured in mysql,  you can create in in one of the mysql servers because
+Proxy sql rquires monitoring user to be confiured in mysql,  you can create in in one of the mysql servers because
 user will be replicated between mysql server 1 and mysql server 2

 ```